 A HIV prevention strategy using a highly effective drug will be launched in the autumn.

-The Minister for Health, Simon Harris, and Minister for Health Promotion, Catherine Byrne, have said they are committed to implementing the pre-exposure prophylaxis (PrEP) programme.
+Health Minister Simon Harris and Health Promotion Minister Catherine Byrne say they are committed to implementing the pre-exposure prophylaxis (PrEP) programme.

-The Health Information and Quality Authority (HIQA) has advised Minister Harris that a national PrEP programme would be safe, effective and cost-saving.
+The Health Information and Quality Authority (Hiqa) has advised Mr Harris that a national PrEP programme would be safe, effective, and cost-saving.

-Hiqa published a health technology assessment recommending the PrEP programme for people at substantial risk of sexually acquiring HIV.
+Hiqa published a health technology assessment recommending the PrEP programme for people at substantial risk of acquiring HIV by sexual transmission.

 The authority’s director of health technology assessment and deputy chief executive, Dr Máirín Ryan, said HIV remained a significant public health concern.